Capital Celluloid 2025 — Day 360: Sun Dec 28

 Here (and above) is the trailer.

-This film is part of the Ken Russell season at the Prince Charles.
-Full details here.
+This 35mm screening of this superb Billy Wilder film is part of the 'David Lynch Stole Christmas' season at Curzon cinemas.
+Full details here

 Chicago Reader review: